appressoas/django_cradmin/docs/apps.cradmin_email.rst

     HTML for the logo in HTML emails.
 Used by the default email header template.
     More documentation below.

-DJANGO_CRADMIN_EMAIL_BRANDNAME
+DJANGO_CRADMIN_SITENAME
-    Use this to specify a brand name that you can use in your email templates.
+    Use this to specify a site name that you can use in your email templates.
 Used by the default email header template.